iTwin/itwinjs-core/docs/learning/ui/AugmentingUI.md

 The second way is for a package to provide an entire stage definition.
 It is recommended that this be done using the [StandardFrontstageProvider]($appui-react), which will provide an empty stage that can then be populated via UiItemsProviders.

-A common technique is for a package to have an initialize() method that registers its Tools and UiItemsProvider.
+A recommended technique is for a package to have an initialize() method that registers its Tools and UiItemsProvider.
 See this approach in example below.

 ```ts
   private static registerUiComponents(): void {